mdpopescu/public/Licensing/readme.md

     var details = licenser.LoadRegistration();

-Re-loads and re-checks the registration details; the application might then choose to display those details, eg a message showing how many days are remaining.
+Reloads and re-checks the registration details; the application might then choose to display those details, eg a message showing how many days are remaining.
 It is recommended that a text box be provided for the user to enter a license key; if that happens, the application can use the
 SaveRegistration method (below).